Discovering Multiagent Learning Algorithms with Large Language Models: Automating Algorithm Discovery for Multiagent Learning via LLMs

-We propose a framework to automate the design of multi-agent learning algorithms by shifting the design process from manual heuristics to automated discovery.
-We utilize \textbf{AlphaEvolve}~\citep{novikov2025alphaevolve}, an evolutionary coding agent that leverages Large Language Models (LLMs) to evolve executable code.
-We apply this framework to two distinct paradigms: Regret Minimization (CFR) and Population based Training (PSRO).
+We utilize \textbf{AlphaEvolve}~\citep{novikov2025alphaevolve}, an evolutionary coding agent that leverages Large Language Models (LLMs) to automate the design of multi-agent learning algorithms.
+We apply this framework to two distinct paradigms: Regret Minimization (CFR) and Population-based Training (PSRO).